 - You must have an admin, super admin, or owner role.

-Currently, allowed domains are entered as plain text and do not need to be verified domains.
+Allowed domains are entered as plain text and do not need to be verified domains.

-What apps does Allowed domains cover?
+What apps does allowed domains cover?

 - Gmail

-Why use Allowed domains?
+Why use allowed domains?

 Allowed domains help admins ensure that team members only connect their organization's accounts to Zapier — not personal accounts.
-For example, without Allowed domains, a team member could connect their personal Gmail account and use it in Zaps.
-With Allowed domains enabled, only accounts on your approved domains are permitted, blocking personal and unauthorized accounts.
+For example, without allowed domains, a team member could connect their personal Gmail account and use it in Zaps.
+With allowed domains enabled, only accounts on your approved domains are permitted, blocking personal and unauthorized accounts.

-Set up Allowed domains
+Set up allowed domains

 - Go to the Admin Center.